kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

 {% endhighlight %}

 #### String Generator

-Since string is a combination of characters so this will internally uses character generator.
+Since string is a combination of characters so this will depend on character generator.
+It calls character generator seven times to create a string of size 7.

 {% highlight java %}
     static Generator<String> generateString(){